skarlekar/fargate-patterns/README.md

 We will use the ***Scaling-Container*** to build an auto-scaling service that finds the value of the coins thrown on a table from an image.
 With this pattern, you will have a small footprint always running and scale up or down as the processing demands.

-Later we will explore the ***Sidecar-Assembly*** pattern to deploy components of an application into a separate containers to provide isolation and encapsulation.
+Later we will explore the ***Sidecar-Assembly*** pattern to deploy components of an application into a separate container to provide isolation and encapsulation.

 ## Container-on-Demand Pattern
 ### Context & Problem
 AWS Lambda lets you run functions as a service.
 This allows you to build applications as a conglomeration of serverless microservices which react to events, eschewing development of core functionalities, easy deployment, automatic scaling and fault tolerance.
 But Lambda has many [resource limitations](https://docs.aws.amazon.com/lambda/latest/dg/limits.html) and in general, it is not efficient for running long-running jobs.

-For instance these are current limitations on Lambda (as of April 2019):
+For instance, these are current limitations on Lambda (as of April 2019):
 -   The default deployment package size is 50 MB.
 -   Memory range is from 128 to 3008 MB.
 -   Maximum execution timeout for a function is 15 minutes.
 -   Request and response (synchronous calls) body payload size can be up to to 6 MB.
--   Event request (asynchronous calls) body can be up to 128 KB .
+-   Event request (asynchronous calls) body can be up to 128 KB.

 These are severe limitations for processing several types of applications including machine learning models where the size of libraries go much above the maximum deployment package size of 250MB or may take longer than 15 minutes to run a batch.

 As a result, it is not possible to run large workloads or long running processes on Lambda.
-Further, the resource limitation around size of the software package restricts the type of workloads your can run on Lambda.
-For instance, if you have a machine learning model that requires usage of large libraries such as Scikit, Numpy etc, it is impossible to fit the software package in a Lambda deployment.
+Further, the resource limitation around the size of the software package restricts the type of workloads you can run on Lambda.
+For instance, if you have a machine learning model that requires the usage of large libraries such as Scikit, Numpy, etc, it is impossible to fit the software package in a Lambda deployment.

 ### Solution
 Deploy your software package in a container as a Fargate Task.
 Invoke the task using a Lambda.
 The Fargate Task is started from a dormant state.
-Once the process is complete and the output written to the output repository, the Task is automatically stopped.
+Once the process is complete and the output is written to the output repository, the Task is automatically stopped.
 As a result of this, you pay only for the time the Task is running.
 Additionally, you can preconfigure the size of the task (vCPU, memory, environment variables to pass parameters to the job) or override it for every invocation.

 ![Container-on-Demand Pattern](https://github.com/skarlekar/fargate-patterns/blob/master/images/container-on-demand-pattern.png)

 The entry point in the container can be as trivial as a shell script or could be complex as a web service.
-But the point to note here is the job submitted to the Fargate Task in this case should be asynchronous.
-As a result large software packages running large workloads can be run using this pattern.
+But the point to note here is the job submitted to the Fargate Task, in this case, should be asynchronous.
+As a result, large software packages running large workloads can be run using this pattern.

 #### Pattern Components
 - **Input Repository** - The input for your *Processor* is stored here and should be reachable by the processor.
-This could be S3-based object store or a data base.
+This could be an S3-based object store or a database.
 Ideally, this repository should notify the task invoker when a new object is uploaded or updated.
 - **Task Invoker** - A short-running function that is used to invoke your Processor.
 This could be a Lambda function or a synchronous service running as part of another larger process chain.
 - **Processor** - A long-running task that is the core of the pattern.
 It is invoked by the Task Invoker.
 This could be a Fargate Task that reads its input from the Input Repository, processes it and writes back the output to the Output Repository.
 The Fargate task can be configured to use one or more containers (with a maximum of 10).
 - **Output Repository** - Results of the Fargate Task are stored here.
-Again, this could be a S3 store or a database and could be optionally configure to emit events on inserts and updates.
+Again, this could be an S3 store or a database and could be optionally configured to emit events on inserts and updates.

 ### Limitations
-While using this pattern Fargate puts Lambdas on steroids, Fargate has its [own resource limitations](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/service_limits.html) due to it serverless nature.
+While using this pattern Fargate puts Lambdas on steroids, Fargate has its [own resource limitations](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/service_limits.html) due to its serverless nature.
 For instance, the number of tasks using the Fargate launch type, per region, per account cannot be more than 50 or the maximum container storage for tasks using the Fargate launch type cannot be over 10GB.

 If you think your workloads will breach these limitations, you should seriously consider AWS EMR or AWS Glue for your solution's tech stack.

 ## Scaling Container Pattern
 ### Context & Problem
-In the [problem](https://github.com/skarlekar/fargate-patterns#problem) section of the [Container-on-Demand](https://github.com/skarlekar/fargate-patterns#container-on-demand-pattern) pattern we discussed how the limitations on long running processes rules out Lambda for asynchronous workloads.
+In the [problem](https://github.com/skarlekar/fargate-patterns#problem) section of the [Container-on-Demand](https://github.com/skarlekar/fargate-patterns#container-on-demand-pattern) pattern we discussed how the limitations on long-running processes rule out Lambda for asynchronous workloads.
 Therefore, we use the Container-on-Demand pattern to overcome the time limitation of Lambda which cannot exceed 15 minutes.

 While the Container-on-Demand pattern solves this issue, for synchronous web services that execute within these limits, the main limitations are the ***size of the deployment package***, networking, or the language supported in Lambda.